nent/nent/packages/core/src/components/n-data-cookie/provider.md

 # Session Data Providers

-> Data Providers a read-only data-store to resolve using expressions.
+This provider uses a browser cookie to store key-value pairs.
+The data provider allows for displaying or using cookie data in NENT.

-This provider uses the built-in key-value store in the browser to persist data across page-refreshes during a single browsing sessions.
+This store is long-lived from the same browser, but for very small data items.

-Cookies: **cookie** `<n-data-cookie>`
+> Data Providers are a read-only data store used by NENT to resolve data expressions.

 ## Installation